algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/DIJKExp.md

 # Dijkstra's Algorithm
+---

-Dijkstra's algorithm (/ˈdaɪkstrəz/ DYKE-strəz) is a fundamental concept in computer science and graph theory that helps find the shortest path between two points in a weighted graph.
-It's commonly used in various applications like finding the shortest route on a map or optimizing network communication paths.
+Dijkstra's algorithm is a method used in computer science to find the shortest path between points on a map or a network.
+Imagine you're trying to find the quickest way from one place to another, considering the distances between places.
+Here's how Dijkstra's algorithm works:

-## In simpler terms:

-Imagine you have a map with different cities (nodes) connected by roads (edges), and each road has a distance (weight) associated with it.
-You want to find the shortest path from one city (start node) to another city (destination node).
-Dijkstra's algorithm helps you find this shortest path by considering the distances between cities.

-## Here's how the algorithm works:

-1. **Initialization**: You start at the chosen starting city.
-Initially, you mark its distance as 0, indicating that you're at the starting point.
-The distances to all other cities are marked as infinity (or a very large value) to indicate that they are currently unreachable.

-2. **Exploration**: You explore the cities around the current city.
-You examine all the neighboring cities that are connected directly by roads (edges) to the current city.
+Start: You begin at a chosen point (like a city on a map) and call it your starting point.
+You're at this point, so the distance from it to itself is 0.

+Explore: You look at the places directly connected to your current point (like neighboring cities).
+You figure out how far they are from your starting point.

-3. Update Distances: For each neighboring city, you calculate the total distance to reach that city from the starting city via the current city's path.
-If this calculated distance is shorter than the previously recorded distance, you update the recorded distance for that city.
+Update: For each of these connected places, you see if the distance to reach them through your current point is shorter than the distance you knew before.
+If it's shorter, you update the distance.

-4. Move to Next City: After updating the distances for neighboring cities, you move to the city with the shortest recorded distance among the unvisited cities.
-This city becomes the new "current city."
+Move: You then pick the nearest unexplored place as your new current point and repeat steps 2 and 3.

-5. Repeat: You continue this process of exploring neighbors, updating distances, and moving to the next city until you reach the destination city or until all cities have been visited.
+Keep Going: You keep doing this until you reach your destination or you've checked all possible paths.

-6. Backtracking (Optional): Once you reach the destination city, you can backtrack from the destination to the starting city using the recorded distances to determine the shortest path you took to get there.
+Done: Once you've reached your destination, you can trace back the path you took to get there using the shortest distances you found.

-The algorithm guarantees that once you've marked a city as visited and recorded its distance, the recorded distance is indeed the shortest distance from the starting city to that city.
-This is because the algorithm is designed to always choose the shortest available path at each step.

-Dijkstra's algorithm works best when all edge weights are non-negative.
-If there are negative weights, the algorithm might not work as expected, and you might need to use other algorithms like the Bellman-Ford algorithm.

-## TLDR
+The algorithm is smart because it always chooses the shortest path at each step.
+It's useful for finding efficient routes, like when your GPS figures out the fastest way to get somewhere by considering the roads' lengths.

-Dijkstra's algorithm is like finding the shortest route on a map while considering the distances between cities and the roads connecting them.
-It's a powerful tool for solving various optimization problems in real-world scenarios.
+Remember, Dijkstra's algorithm works best when distances between points are positive (no negative values).
+It's a helpful tool for solving real-world problems where you want to find the quickest way between things.